 Before taking the first round of multiple anti-parasitic and anti-fungal drugs in January, my balance was so bad that I had to hang on to a person or a wall all of the time if I was standing or trying to walk.
 My right leg would drag, or I would have to swing it out as I walked.
 Sometimes, my leg would just stop.
 I had a hard time getting ready in the morning and would often almost fall out of my chair while trying to put on my socks and shoes.
 Putting on tights before heading to church was a joke, and it took at least 10 minutes for me to do it.
 Everything was difficult.
 Things I used to absolutely take for granted… rolling over in bed easily, doing laundry, blow-drying my hair, clicking a computer mouse, writing, drawing, cooking, being able to think clearly, walking around downtown.
 The list goes on.
 This is actually why I have begun to dabble into linocut printmaking.
 I have a very difficult time drawing now, which is extremely depressing.

 After my first round of medications, my balance improved a lot.
 There were times where I could walk without hanging onto someone or something.
-The motion and strength in my right leg got a lot better most of the time, numbness lessened even more, my hand became much more steady in writing, and my belly is much flatter.
-These things are incredibly encouraging, and evidence that this therapy is working, not to mention the new hope that I’ve been given.
+The motion and strength in my right leg got a lot better most of the time, numbness lessened even more, my hand became much more steady in writing, and my belly became much flatter, as in less bloated.
+These things are incredibly encouraging, and evidence that this therapy works, not to mention the new hope that’s given.
 But, the improvements are not always consistent and I still have a long way to go.
-The doctor says that it takes between 4 and 18 rounds (equaling about 4-18 months), depending on how sick you are.
+It takes between 4 and 18 rounds (equaling about 4-18 months), depending on how sick you are.
 If you’re interested in this therapy, you can find out more here.